MrMidnightOfficial/Crystal/docs/intro.md

 Crystal is built to be extensible.
 Developers write their own bootstrapping code to start and configure Crystal, which gives developers the freedom to extend how Crystal functions.

 ### For Everyone
 From professional game studios to independent developers, Crystal offers a powerful and easy-to-use foundation for Roblox experiences.
-Crystal is available from both Wally (Crystal is comeing out on Wally SOON) and from the Roblox library, allowing developers to choose between a Rojo-based or Studio-based workflow.
+Crystal is available from both Wally and from the Roblox library, allowing developers to choose between a Rojo-based or Studio-based workflow.